jesse-wei/jesse-wei.github.io/_posts/2022-08-10-guide-to-act.md

 To figure out which English and Math concepts you don't understand, you should take one or two practice tests.
 Write down what you missed, and figure out the specific topics you need to learn.
 If you missed question 3, is it because you didn't understand the topic(s) it was testing?
 If so, which topic(s)?

 I want to note that it can be hard to figure out which topic is tested if you don't already know the topic.
 You don't know what you don't know.
 In that case, Googling the question is often helpful, and if that doesn't work, you should ask someone.
-See [ACT communities](#act-communities) for links to the ACT<sup>®</sup> Discord server and ACT<sup>®</sup> subreddit.
+See [ACT communities](#act-communities) for links to the ACT Discord server and ACT subreddit.

 Then you should learn these concepts.
 [Resources](#textbooks-and-websites) are provided below.

 Once you've learned all or nearly all of the basic concepts, you should have at least a 30.
 This is only a heuristic.
 It's up to you whether you think you have a solid understanding of the basic concepts, and if you already do, then you should move on to the next step.

-Once you understand the basic concepts, the rest of the points will come from grinding out practice tests to improve at taking the ACT<sup>®</sup> (general test-taking skills, learning patterns in the questions, etc.).
+Once you understand the basic concepts, the rest of the points will come from grinding out practice tests to improve at taking the ACT (general test-taking skills, learning patterns in the questions, etc.).
 That is, your focus should no longer be on learning new content, though if you come across something you don't know (which shouldn't happen often at this stage), you should obviously learn it.
 Your focus at this point should be your test-taking skills: answering questions faster, not making careless mistakes, etc. If you know the concept but still got the question wrong, then why did that happen, and how can you fix it?

 #### Reading and Science